Anticipating the XRISM search for the decay of resonantly produced sterile neutrino dark matter: Resonantly produced sterile neutrino dark matter

 The momentum distribution can then be supplied to a Boltzmann solver code, such as {\sc camb} \citep{Lewis2000} or {\sc class} \citep{Lesgourgues11} to obtain a matter power spectrum, which in turn can be fed into cosmological simulations and semi-analytic models to estimate structure formation constraints.
-These constraints are typically described with parameters that apply to dark matter models beyond sterile neutrinos, such as the mass scale at which the square root of the ratio of dark matter power spectrum relative to that of cold dark matter (CDM) is 50~per~cent: this is known as the half-mode mass, $M_\rmn{hm}$.
+These constraints are typically described with parameters that apply to dark matter models beyond sterile neutrinos, such as the length-scale, specifically the half-mode wavenumber, $k_\rmn{hm}$.
+This is defined as the wavenumber at which the square root of the ratio of the considered dark matter power spectrum, labelled $P(k)$, relative to the power spectrum of cold dark matter (CDM), labelled $P_\rmn{CDM}(k)$, is 50~per~cent, or $\sqrt{P(k_\rmn{hm})/P_\rmn{CDM}(k_\rmn{hm})}=0.5$.
+This length-scale can be expressed as a mass-scale is known as the half-mode mass, $M_\rmn{hm}$ \citep{Viel13,Bose16a}, and is defined as

+where $\bar\rho$ is the average matter density of the Universe.
 Another choice is the thermal relic mass $m_\rmn{th}$, which is the mass of a notional thermal relic particle with a matter power spectrum that in some way approximates the dark matter model in question.
 In summary, X-ray detections and non-detections inform the permitted values of $m_\rmn{s}$ and \stt, and subsequent work is required to estimate the value of $L_6$ and also $M_\rmn{hm}$ for the purpose of obtaining astrophysics/cosmology constraints.